 Known for: Sustainably farmed heirloom pumpkins, wonderful Living Playground and Kids' Farm

 Patch action: Oxbow isn't just a farm, it's a sustainable education center that stars in both farm fun and education.
 Pick up pumpkins (including many lovely heirloom varieties) and produce (don't miss the "magic beans" for kids), take a hay ride, explore the Kids' Farm and let the kids play all day in the Living Playground, including a Gourd Tunnel, a Creepy Tepee, a House O' Hay (indoor hay-bale playground), and more.
-Farmer educators also lead one-hour Kids' Farm tour/scavenger hunts at 11:30 a.m. and 1:30 p.m.
 Seasonal arts and crafts projects are available all day.
-Bonus for adults: beer and wine garden, live music and food trucks.
+Bonus: food trucks!

 Baxter Barn, Fall City